Destruction of cultural heritage during the Gaza war: International response

 'The Monastery of Saint Hilarion/Tell Umm Amer', seen here being excavated in 2023, was made a UNESCO World Heritage Site in July 2024.

+At the start of November 2023, Blue Shield International issued a public statement asking "all parties to the conflict to do all in their power to protect the cultural heritage of Gaza, Israel, and beyond".
 On 14 December 2023, UNESCO gave "provisional enhanced protection" to Saint Hilarion Monastery, one of the oldest monasteries in the Middle East.
 In the announcement, UNESCO called for the protection of heritage sites during the war: "While priority is rightly given to the humanitarian situation, the protection of cultural heritage in all its forms must also be taken into account. ....
 Cultural property should not be targeted or used for military purposes, as it is considered to be civilian infrastructure."
 It is conducting research using remote monitoring to assess damage to cultural heritage sites.
 At its next session in July, UNESCO added 'The Monastery of Saint Hilarion/Tell Umm Amer' to the list of World Heritage Sites; it was also added to the List of World Heritage in Danger at the same due to the war.

 In December 2023, South Africa brought a case to the International Court of Justice alleging that Israel was committing genocide against the Palestinian people, noting the destruction of cultural heritage amongst its evidence.
 The destruction of cultural heritage sites has been characterised by some as cultural genocide, and linked to the urbicide in the Gaza Strip.
 Israel denied the accusations, saying its campaign is restricted to military targets.
+It has said that "Sites of cultural heritage and locations of historical and cultural significance are treated with the utmost sensitivity by the IDF and constitute a central consideration in the planning of strikes, with the aim of minimising harm to these sites and to the civilian population".